Chinmay26/proteinboxbot/README.md

 Quick Start Guide
 ----------------------------------------------------------------------
-The bot runs in two modes.
+The bot runs in two modes:

  - Normal sequential mode-- It retreives the set of entrez id's from [genewikiplus](http://api.genewikiplus.org/map/).
 The id's returned from GW+ is the order in which the bot runs.

   Command  -- sudo python bot.py

  - Specified mode --- Specify a text file with list of entrez id's.
 The bot will run for these entrez id's only.

   Command  -- sudo python bot.py --only /path/to/file

 The file contents should be of the folowing format.